-A smart security system that automatically locks the door at a certain hour of the day, energy monitoring systems that reduce energy consumption based on your previous usage history, or even smart plugs that allow you to control the microwave and the oven with the sound of your voice—what sounded like science fiction decades ago is now part of our lives.
+Like a smart security system that automatically locks the door at a certain hour of the day, an energy monitoring system that reduces energy consumption based on your previous usage history, or even smart plugs that allow you to control the microwave and the oven with the sound of your voice—what sounded like science fiction just a few years ago is now part of our lives.
 Artificial intelligence (AI) and automation are changing the way we live and simplifying our routine tasks, enabling us to pay attention to what really matters.

-But what does this mean for the contact center?
+What does this mean for the contact center?
 Automating contact center tasks is about saving agents’ time and effort and allowing them to focus on the customer.
-With agents spending less time on routine tasks, they can provide customers better service and create deep relationships that foster retention and loyalty.
+With agents spending less time on routine tasks, they can provide customers with better service and create deep relationships that foster retention and loyalty.

-Agents have a lot to take care of.
-Why not automate some of the more repetitive manual tasks?
-Not only will this free up agents to take care of more important issues, but it will also significantly reduce errors and ensure that the information in your business tools is always up-to-date.
+Automating repetitive tasks frees agents to handle complex customer issues, significantly reduces errors, and ensures that the information in your business tools is always up-to-date.
 Streamline contact center operations and enhance agent productivity and team performance with contact center software that offers automated tasks such as: